 As required by section 46 of the National Law, the Accreditation Committee undertook wide ranging stakeholder consultation about the content of the Accreditation Standards before they were recommended to the National Board for approval.

 Approved Programs of Study

-The list below contains the details of programs of study approved by the National Board:
+This search contains the details of programs of study approved by the Board.

 Programs of Study

 Qualifications for general registration, considered adequate programs of study, under the grandparenting provisions of the National Law

 - Application information for education providers is being finalised.
 If you need a copy, please email the Accreditation Unit.